echen0719/echen0719.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Student at <a href='https://www.ebnet.org'>East Brunswick High School</a> | Aspiring Computer Scientist
+subtitle: Student at <a href='https://www.ebnet.org'>East Brunswick HS</a> | Aspiring Computer Scientist

 profile:
   align: right